7urtles/auto7shifts/v2/README.md

 - Device Discretion:
 Auto7shifts changes the applications user-agent in its request headers to normalize the apps appearance to
 7shifts official web app servers.
-However this is not necessary as 7shifts support and developer team have
+However this is not necessary as 7shifts support and developer team have verified
-verified that Auto7shifts is compliant with their TOS, user, and api policies.
+Auto7shifts is compliant with their TOS, user, and api policies.

 ## Usage: